 Step 9.
 Conditional Approval

-This means that your loan is approved by the underwriter, on the basis that you satisfy specific underwriting conditions before you can schedule a closing on the loan.
+This means that your loan is approved by the underwriter, on the basis that you satisfy specific underwriting conditions before scheduling a closing.

 You cannot receive a Clear-to-Close (CTC) until you satisfy all the conditions with the underwriter.